Asweallcan/react-flex-dnd/README.md

 **rootId?: string**

-If using React 17, it is required to identify React app root element.
+In React 17, it is required to identify React app root element.

 **ghostId?: string**

-html id property for ghost element.
+Html id property for ghost element.

 **onDragEnd**